TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

   launcher resource.
 If a future notification-specific icon is needed, plan it deliberately rather than relying on a detailed launcher foreground.

+XML/vector-only pass completed:

+- Replaced the upstream red adaptive icon background with neutral `#202124`.
+- Added `app/src/main/res/drawable/ic_launcher_material_foreground.xml` as the
+  first fork-specific full-color foreground mark: a simple layered media tile with a play shape, designed to remain centered within adaptive icon safe zones.
+- Added `app/src/main/res/drawable/ic_launcher_material_monochrome.xml` as a
+  clean one-color silhouette for Android themed icon recoloring.
+- Updated `app/src/main/res/mipmap-anydpi-v26/ic_launcher.xml` to use the new foreground and monochrome vector drawables while keeping the existing adaptive icon resource name.
+- Added `android:roundIcon="@mipmap/ic_launcher"` because a safe adaptive launcher resource already exists.
+A separate `ic_launcher_round` resource is still optional future work only if launcher previews show a need for it.
+- Left all legacy raster fallback PNGs unchanged.
+Regenerating `ic_launcher.png` and `ic_launcher_foreground.png` in the density-specific `mipmap-*` folders is pending until the XML/vector direction is reviewed and approved.

 Future XML/vector implementation notes:

-- A safe XML-only setup would add a vector foreground such as `app/src/main/res/drawable/ic_launcher_material_foreground.xml`, a separate single-color vector such as `app/src/main/res/drawable/ic_launcher_material_monochrome.xml`, and then update `app/src/main/res/mipmap-anydpi-v26/ic_launcher.xml` to reference those drawables for `foreground` and `monochrome`.
+- The first XML/vector implementation now uses the existing `@color/ic_launcher_background` name with a neutral value, plus dedicated foreground and monochrome vector drawables.
+Future iterations can refine these XML resources without touching app logic.
-- Keep `@color/ic_launcher_background` or introduce a clearly named replacement color only after the final palette is chosen.
-Do not make the background a permanent green-only brand color; prefer a neutral or accent-compatible color that works with Material You expectations.
+- Do not make the background a permanent green-only brand color; keep it neutral or otherwise accent-compatible so the launcher identity works beside Material You expectations.
 - Raster legacy fallback icons should be generated only after the vector design is approved, so density PNGs remain consistent with the final adaptive icon.

 Future icon implementation checklist:

-- Design and review the adaptive icon foreground.
+- Review and refine the first XML/vector adaptive icon foreground.
-- Design and review the adaptive icon background color/shape treatment.
+- Review and refine the neutral adaptive icon background color/shape treatment.
-- Add a dedicated monochrome/themed icon silhouette.
+- Validate the dedicated monochrome/themed icon silhouette on Android 13+ launchers.
-- Decide whether to add `android:roundIcon` and an `ic_launcher_round` resource or continue relying on the adaptive icon mask behavior.
+- Decide whether a separate `ic_launcher_round` resource is needed or whether `android:roundIcon="@mipmap/ic_launcher"` is sufficient.
 - Regenerate legacy fallback launcher icons for pre-adaptive launchers if needed.
 - Preview launcher masks across circle, squircle, rounded-square, and OEM shapes.
 - Check Android themed icons in both light and dark launcher modes.